 When I joined Ecosia, the company had a radical founder, a strong mission, a global-tree planting operation, a loyal user base and a profitable business model.
 However, the culture was inherently conservative because any investment in product felt like it was taking money from tree planting.
 Teams were building in isolation, we lacked a shared view of where the product was headed and struggled to offer much to our users beyond tree counters.

 Ecosians had a lot of competing views on what the brand meant to them, but there was little understanding of our audience’s motives or how we might address them.
 I ran multiple initiatives over three years to help Ecosia move forward, starting with the development of a unique selling proposition: a workshop for senior stakeholders to coalesce their divergent perspectives into a proposition that resonated with our core users.
-This design-centred approach to problem-solving and consensus-building would become fundamental to everything that followed.

 Giving the design team a purpose